 There are many reasons to wait on solids until at least six months – and this includes both breastfed, and formula-fed babies.

-One of them is the increased risk of obesity for babies that start solids before 6 months.
+One of them is the increased risk of obesity for babies that start solids before six months.
 And another reason being the increased risk of allergies, constipation, colic, and stomach irritations since a baby’s gut is not complete until sometime between 4-6 months.

-Even at 6 months of age, a baby may or may not be ready for solids.
+Even at six months of age, a baby may or may not be ready for solids.
 Instead of going by the age of your child, consider instead looking for signs that your baby is ready for solids.

 - Excellent head control